pubnub/swift-ref-app-team-chat/README.md

 # PubNub Team Chat

 Team Chat is our group chat app with features like user login, joining/leaving group conversations, send/receive messages, members online/offline presence, profanity filtering and more.
-Its UI is built in SwiftUI, and uses the PubNubCSM framework to manage client state on the application
+Its UIs are built in SwiftUI, and it uses the PubNub Client State Management framework to manage client state on the application.

 ![Team Chat Message View](swift-team-chat-messages.png) | ![Team Chat Channel Memberships](swift-team-chat-conversations.png)